c2cad-bench/c2cad-bench/README.md

   LICENSE                   Release license
 ```

-## Submission Artifact Notes

-The review artifact intentionally excludes private and generated-local files:

-- `.env`
-- `.git/`
-- `__pycache__/`
-- `.DS_Store`
-- stale paper builds and duplicate manuscript sources
-- notebook checkpoints and editor temporary files

-For an anonymous review repository, do not add author names, institution names, personal GitHub handles, private API keys, or commit history that identifies the authors.

 ## License

 The code and data are released under the MIT License.
 For an anonymous review artifact, restore author-identifying copyright metadata only after the review period or for the camera-ready public release.